forestgrape/coronavirus/9_physics/aggregations_of_atoms.md

 # Appendix

 ## History and Relation of Biology, Chemistry and Physics
-> in work

 Historically biology, chemistry and physics evolved as separate scientific disciplines with the tasks:
 - Biology: Observing and describing living organisms.
 - Chemistry: the successor of alchemy (the transmutation of metals from greek al=the and khēmia=transmuting metals).
 Chemistry is about transmuting and disassembling substances.